- SAP proposes that HANA has advantages in performance versus all other databases with a database that runs 100,000 times faster than any other.

 With Oracle 12c, Oracle 12c can switch between row-based and column-based tables and switch for the same table, which is a new capability.

 As far as I can tell, just about all of the SAP marketing documentation on HANA has preceded this development.
-If I were heading up HANA marketing at SAP, I would not want to address Oracle 12c, because I would not have a good answer for it.
+If I were heading up HANA marketing at SAP, I would not want to address Oracle 12c, because I would not have a right answer for it.
 This is because Oracle 12c undermines lots of effort expended on the part of SAP to get SAP customers to think that SAP HANA technology is unique to SAP to position SAP HANA as unique and better.

 The new capabilities of Oracle 12c undermine some SAP contentions that have been proposed over the years.
 SAP has not addressed Oracle 12c, and most of the material created on SAP HANA was developed before Oracle 12c was released.
 IBM and MS SQL Server have similar column store capabilities.
-Not because there was a big reason to develop them, but because SAP, through its enormous marketing placed the focus on this type of database functionality.
+Not because there was a big reason to develop them, but because SAP, through its enormous marketing, placed the focus on this type of database functionality.

 First, SAP now does not have a good reason — or should I say a good idea if it puts its customer’s interests first, to only port new SAP applications (like S/4) to SAP HANA.